-14.7 Command Interpreter Mode
+15.7 Command Interpreter Mode

 This option allows you to enter the command interpreter mode.
 A list of valid commands can be found by typing [help] at the command prompt.
-For more detailed information, check the ZyXEL
+For more detailed information, check the ZyXEL Web site or send e-mail to the ZyXEL